-The case has become an embarrassment to the bureau because the Byers account was never pursued by the agency. which says the control agent's report was not properly disseminated within the bureau and did not come to light as part of the assassination material until five years later.
-Mr. Kaufmann died March 1, 1974, reportedly several months after the Byers conversation was reported to the agent.
+The case has become an embarrassment to the bureau because the Byers account never was pursued by the agency, which says the control agent's report was not properly disseminated within the bureau and did not come to light as part of the assassination material until five years later.
+Mr. Kaufmann died March 1.
+1974, several months after the Byers conversation was reported to the agency.